kdresen/CS260/Startup/README.md

 - Responsive to window resizing: completed, all forms and contents adjust accordingly to match window size and reorders items to compensate for smaller screen
 - Application elements: completed, items are spaced well and allow breathing room. color palette is simple and aestetically pleasing.
 - Application text content: completed, text font and color is consitent throughout, changes color to match hover color change of buttons and nav bar
-- application images: completed, added pngs to add more color and liven the page.
+- application images: completed, added pngs to add more color and liven the page.d

+ ### JavaScript Devliverable
+ For this deliverable, I added the functionality of submitting reviews, and dynamically generating the table of average review scores for each Golf Course
+ - login - logging in hides the login prompt and displays the username in the top right, it also redirects to the review writing page
+ - database - displayed the average scores for each of the categories in the table on the main page.
+Currently stored and retrieved from local storage, but will be changed for the database
+ - Websocket - a new random review is added every couple of seconds, this is then updated to show the increased review count and updated averages on the main page table.
+Will be replaced with websocket messages
+ - application logic - user chooses scores from a dropdown on the review page and the scores are added into the table